theoscion/ipaddresser/README.md

 ipaddresser -v -d https://example.com/my-ip-monitor https://example.com/notification-service
 ```

-The example command above will send a request to 2 webhook URLs every, but only when the IP address changes.
+The example command above will send a request to 2 webhook URLs every minute, but only when the IP address changes.
 The request body submitted to each webhook will look like this (as an example):

 ```json
 {